Convex-Dev/design/cad/003_encoding/README.md

 #### External References

-An external reference is a reference to a Cell that is not embedded.
+An external reference is a reference to a Cell that is not embedded, i.e. points to a branch cell.

 An external reference MUST be encoded using the value ID of the target cell.
 This requirement ensures the integrity of a complete Merkle DAG of cells.

 ### CVM Values

-Many cells represent valid CVM values, i.e. are permitted as first class values in the Convex Virtual Machine.
+Most cells represent valid CVM values, i.e. are permitted as first class values in the Convex Virtual Machine.

 Not all cells represent true CVM values, since cells may also be used for internal data structures within larger CVM values, or represent values that are only used outside the CVM.